Baoding Military Academy: History

-In 1885 Li Hongzhang founded the Tianjin Military Academy 天津武備學堂 for Chinese army officers, with German advisers, as part of his military reforms.
+To institutionalize military education, Li Hongzhang established the Tianjin Military Academy (天津武備學堂) in 1885, the first Chinese military academy for army officers.
+As part of his military reforms, he enlisted German advisers to support the academy's development.
 The move was supported by Anhui Army commander Zhou Shengchuan.
 The academy was to serve Anhui Army and Green Standard Army officers.
 Various practical military, mathematic and science subjects were taught at the academy.
 The instructors were German officers.
 Another program was started at the academy for five years in 1887 to train teenagers as new army officers.
 Mathematics, practical and technical subjects, sciences, foreign languages, Chinese Classics and history were taught at the school.
 Exams were administered to students.
 The instruction for Tianjin Military Academy was copied at the Weihaiwei and Shanhaiguan military schools.
 The 'maritime defense fund' supplied the budget for the Tianjin Military Academy, which was shared with the Tianjin Naval Academy.

 The Tianjin Military Academy in 1886 adopted as part of its curriculum the Romance of the Three Kingdoms.
 Among its alumni were Wang Yingkai and Duan Qirui.
 Among its staff was Yinchang.